 This lesson is based on the reredos.
 The word reredos comes from the Anglo-Norman arere meaning behind and dos meaning back.
-This reredos contains images of the four gospel writers (know as evangelists) - Matthew, Mark, Luke and John.
+This reredos contains mosaics of the four gospel writers (know as evangelists) - Matthew, Mark, Luke and John and four archangels.